open-edge-insights/eii-azure-bridge/README.md

 | `AML_PRINCIPAL_ID`              | The `clientId` saved in the Azure Cloud setup     |
 | `AML_PRINCIPAL_PASS`            | The `clientSecret` saved in the Azure Cloud setup |

-It is important to note that for the `AML_PRINCIPAL_PASS` you must wrap the password in single quotes, i.e. `'`.
+It is important to note that for the `AML_PRINCIPAL_PASS` variable you must wrap the password in single quotes, i.e. `'`.
 Otherwise, there may be characters that get escaped in a weird way when the values are populated into your deployment manifest leading to configuration errors.